 Usually, fans in greenhouses are not regulated.
-The main reason is that lowering the speed has a negative effect on the fan's throw and circulation rate.
-This can result in reduced circulation efficiency, and increases the risk of climate issues.
-Nevertheless, in practice we sometimes see that customers opt for speed controllers.
-In most cases, the aim is to reduce fan noise, and in some cases to save energy.
+The main reason is that lowering the speed negatively affects the fan's throw and circulation rate.
+This can result in reduced circulation efficiency and an increased risk of climate issues.
+Nevertheless, in practice, we sometimes see customers opting for speed controllers.
+Most often, this is to reduce fan noise, and occasionally to save energy.

 Reducing speed without adverse consequences

-One m3 of air weighs around 1.2 kg at a temperature of 20°C or 68°F. This means that a fan with a capacity of 5,000 m3/h actually moves 6,000 kilograms of air per hour.
-This is why it takes a while before all the air in the greenhouse has been set in motion.
-Once it has started to move, however, this mass also ensures that the air does not easily come to a standstill again.
-In practice, we see situations where, after 2 to 3 hours at 100% speed, the fans are dialed back to around 70% speed.
-This is usually sufficient to keep the air moving.
+One m³ (35 ft³) of air weighs approximately 1.2 kg (2.6 lbs) at a temperature of 20°C (68°F).
+This means a fan with a capacity of 5,000 m³/h (3,000 CFM) moves 6,000 kg (13,228 lbs) of air per hour.
+This explains why it takes some time before all the air in the greenhouse is set in motion.
+Once the air is moving, however, this mass helps ensure it does not easily come to a standstill again.
+In practice, we observe situations where fans run at 100% speed for 2 to 3 hours before being dialed back to around 70% speed.
+This is typically sufficient to maintain airflow.

 Saving energy

-Depending on the type of greenhouse fan controller, reducing the speed can save energy.
-This offers the best benefits with Frequency Inverters, less so with Transformers, and the least with Triac inverters.
-However, there are also significant differences in purchase prices and installation costs.
-We are happy to help you make the right decision.
+Reducing fan speed can save energy, depending on the type of fan controller used.
+The energy-saving benefits are greatest with frequency inverters, moderate with transformers, and least with triac inverters.
+However, there are significant differences in purchase prices and installation costs.
+We are happy to assist you in finding the best solution for your needs.

 See our range of controllers here